teorth/estimates/README.md

 ## First example: Propositional logic

 Examples of the code can be found [here](src/examples.py).
+The code requires the Z3 solver, which can be installed for instance by `pip install z3-solver`.
 We now give some worked out cases.

 Even though the primary motivation was to prove asymptotic estimates, it turned out to be natural to build a framework that can handle propositional logic, in particular boolean connectives such as `AND` and `OR`, basically in order to take advantage of dichotomies such as "$X \lesssim Y$ OR $X \gg Y$".
 So we will begin with an example of the code in pure propositional logic.